TheDogHusky/nekoviewer/README.md

 - [ ] Cross-platform
 - [ ] Cross-device

 You can have a list of upcoming features or work in the [TODO.md](TODO.md) file.
+Alongside the file, I brainstormed the structure and fonctionnality in details on [this figma figjam](https://www.figma.com/board/wezNRr88lBhBZW2xnqJAnE/NekoViewer-Brainstorm?node-id=3-2&t=fNbEX9cqlQ2X4sns-1), please take a look!

 ## Motivation